Best Travel Lens for Sony A6000, A6300, A6400 & A6500

 Ultimately, this lens is ideal for people who are unsure about the type of photography they want to take on their travels and don’t want to be constantly switching between lenses.

-The E 18-135mm F3.5-5.6 OSS will work in the majority of shooting scenarios and you can easily get away with this being the only lens that you take on your travels, particularly if you’re not planning on doing much low-light or night photography.
+The Sony 18-135mm F3.5-5.6 will work in the majority of shooting scenarios and you can easily get away with this being the only lens that you take on your travels, particularly if you’re not planning on doing much low-light or night photography.

-One of the best premium travel lenses for Sony A6000 cameras available on the market, the E 16–55mm F2.8 G offers supreme photo quality which allows photographers to take a range of shots from landscapes to portraits.
+One of the best premium travel lenses available on the market, this lens offers supreme photo quality which allows photographers to take a range of shots from landscapes to portraits.

 The lens is lightweight at 494g/17.5oz and gives users more customisation options on the lens including options for specific settings as well as the ability to easily switch between auto and manual focus.